ton-community/tutorials/docs/01-wallet/testnet-tonweb.md

 ## Step 5: Wallets contracts have versions

-The explorer shows that "Contract Type" is "wallet v4 r2" (or possibly a different version if your TonKeeper was since updated).
+The explorer shows that "Contract Type" is "wallet v4 r2" (or possibly a different version if your Tonkeeper was since updated).
 This refers to the version of our smart contract code.
 If our wallet smart contract was deployed with "v4" as its code, this means somewhere must exist "v1", "v2" and "v3".

 This is indeed correct.
 Over time, the TON core team has [published](https://github.com/toncenter/tonweb/blob/master/src/contract/wallet/WalletSources.md) multiple versions of the wallet contract - this is [v4 source code](https://github.com/ton-blockchain/wallet-contract/tree/v4r2-stable).